arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/custom-container/content.md

 ```

 ### Docker-compose.yml
-This file defines the app name through the factory, permissions and settings for the involved containers.
+This file defines the app name through the Factory, permissions and settings for the involved containers.
 The argument in the image tag will make it so our image file builds locally.

 ```python
 version: '3.6'